Prometheus monitoring example

 Exposing application metrics to Prometheus

 Application metrics give you additional information.
-Unlike runtime metrics you get for free, you need to explicitly record what you care about.
-Here, we have client libraries that Prometheus offers us.
-All the major languages have a Prometheus client library which provides the metrics endpoint.
+Unlike runtime metrics you get for free, you need to record what you care about explicitly.
+Here, we have client libraries that Prometheus offers.
+All the major languages have a Prometheus client library, which provides the metrics endpoint.
 The client library makes application metrics available to Prometheus, giving you a very high level of visibility into your application.

 With Prometheus client libraries, you can see what is happening inside the application.
 So, we have both Prometheus exporters and Prometheus client libraries that allow Prometheus to monitor everything.